Text consolidated by Valsts valodas centrs (State

 the procedures stipulated by the Cabinet.

-(2) The retail goods delivered and services provided in the
+(2) The retail goods supplied and services provided in the

-territory of the free zone of a licensed capital company and a
+territory of the free zone of a licensed capital company and zone

-zone capital company that have been referred to in Paragraph one,
+capital company which have been referred to in Paragraph one,

 Clauses 1 and 2 of this Section shall be taxable with the

-standard rate or reduced rate of the value added tax in
+standard rate or reduced rate of value added tax in accordance

-accordance with the Value Added Tax Law, except those goods and
+with the Value Added Tax Law, except those goods and services

-services which are exempt from the value added tax in accordance
+which are exempt from value added tax in accordance with the

-(3) Delivery of the goods referred to in Paragraph one, Clause
+(3) The goods referred to in Paragraph one, Clause 1 of this

-1 of this Section and provision of the services referred to in
+Section may be supplied and the services referred to in Paragraph

-Paragraph one, Clause 2 of this Section to natural persons shall
+one, Clause 2 of this Section may be supplied to natural persons

-be permitted only for those licensed capital companies or zone
+only by those licensed capital companies or zone capital

-capital companies which have concluded a contract for retail
+companies which have concluded a contract for retail trade in the

-trade in the territory of a free zone or the territory of a free
+territory of the zone or the territory of the free port with a

-port with a zone authority or a free port authority.
-The
+zone authority or a free port authority.
+The premises and other

-territory and premises intended for retail trade, as well as
+territories intended for retail trade, as well as storage of

 [22 May 2003; 31 March 2004; 19 December 2006; 5 May 2011;